RobbieFeng/companion_dog/README.md

 ## Functionality

-This project turns the Picar-X into an autonomous pet companion with the following capabilities:
+This project creates an autonomous pet companion with the following capabilities:

 ### 1. Intelligent Pet Tracking
 The robot uses **Computer Vision** to recognize and follow your pet (specifically dogs by default).